-The sleeve gastrectomy is also known as the gastric sleeve surgery or vertical sleeve gastrectomy (VSG).
-During this operation, nearly 90 percent of the stomach is removed.
+Sleeve gastrectomy is also known as gastric sleeve surgery or vertical sleeve gastrectomy (VSG).
+During this operation, nearly 90% of the stomach is removed.
 Stomach function remains normal because the key components of the stomach are preserved.
 Anatomy is not altered in any other way and there is no intestinal bypass.

 How Sleeve Gastrectomy Surgery Works

-The stretchy upper and outer 90 percent of the stomach is removed, leaving a small, vertically-oriented tubular stomach.
+The stretchy upper and outer 90% of the stomach is removed, leaving a small, vertically oriented tubular stomach.
 The remaining stomach is shaped like a banana or “sleeve” and is approximately 6 inches long and one-half inch in diameter.
 Stomach capacity is reduced from about a quart (1,000 ml) to roughly 4 ounces (120 ml).
 Depending on the size of the tube that is created, patients generally report feeling full after eating about 4 ounces of solid food.

 The important structural elements of the stomach — the antrum, the pylorus and the nerves that control stomach function — are preserved.
 The result is a much smaller stomach that functions similarly to a normal one.
 This allows patients to enjoy a relatively normal diet (albeit in much smaller quantities) without negative side effects such as “dumping” syndrome.
 Weight loss is achieved by restricting the amount of food that can be consumed.
 The gastric sleeve procedure involves no intestinal bypass or malabsorption of nutrients.